richardbiely/gaia-ecs/README.md

 tp.dep(job1Handle, job0Handle);
 tp.dep(job2Handle, job1Handle);

 // Submit jobs so worker threads can pick them up.
-The order in which jobs are submitted does not matter. tp.submit(job2Handle);
+// The order in which jobs are submitted does not matter. tp.submit(job2Handle);
 tp.submit(job1Handle);
 tp.submit(job0Handle);

 // Wait for the last job to complete.
-// Calling wait() for dependencies is not necessary because it will be done internally. tp.wait(job2Handle);
+// Calling wait() for dependencies is not necessary.
+It is be done internally. tp.wait(job2Handle);
 ```